Montgomery Secures Series over Pensacola

 Montgomery Biscuits News Release

-MONTGOMERY, Ala. - The Montgomery Biscuits (28-22) downed the Pensacola Blue Wahoos (23-27) 6-4 in game five of the series on Saturday night.
+MONTGOMERY, Ala. - The Montgomery Biscuits (28-23) fell to the Pensacola Blue Wahoos (24-27) 6-4 in the final game of the six-game series on Sunday.

-An early run gave Pensacola the lead, but a Colton Ledbetter triple sparked a five-run inning to put Montgomery in front.
-A string of walked batters helped Ledbetter and company reach home plate.
+A three-run homer put Pensacola in front, but Xavier Isaac answered with a solo homer for himself.
+Isaac now has seven home runs on the year.

-In the fifth inning, Ledbetter would single to get on base.
-A double from Tatem Levins sent Ledbetter home to give the Biscuits some insurance and secure the win.
+Brayden Taylor had a hot bat, going two for three on the day including a double.
+Ryan Spikes also had a multi-hit game, going two for four.

 BILOXI, MS - The Montgomery Biscuits (10-7) were done in by another big inning from the Biloxi Shuckers (8-10) in a 7-3 loss on Thursday night at Keesler Federal Park.